This Song Will Change Your Life

 It’s said plainly, like an observation.

-They arrived sideways through car speakers, borrowed CDs, half-heard scenes.
+They arrive sideways through car speakers, borrowed CDs, half-heard scenes.

 I didn’t know my life needed changing.